-The Thomas R. Pickering Foreign Affairs Fellowship programs are funded by the U.S. Department of State and administered by The Washington Center for Academic Internships.
+The Thomas R. Pickering Foreign Affairs Fellowship programs are funded by the U.S. Department of State.
 The fellowship recruits talented students in academic programs relevant to international affairs, political and economic analysis, administration, management, and science policy.
 The Thomas R. Pickering Foreign Affairs Fellowship programs provide academic and professional preparation for outstanding candidates to enter the U.S. department of State Foreign Service, representation America’s interest abroad.

 The fellowship has both an Undergraduate and Graduate program.
 Pickering Undergraduates applicants must apply as rising seniors; Graduate applicants must be seeking admission to a two year master’s degree program in the fall of following academic tear from which they are applying.